Functional Training Exercises

 Patient-Centric Approach

 Each rehabilitation program is tailored to the individual’s needs, considering their specific challenges and goals.
-Therapists work closely with patients to monitor progress and adjust the program as needed.
+Therapists, following a functional movement screen, work closely with patients to monitor progress and adjust the program as needed.
 This personalized approach ensures optimal outcomes and helps patients achieve their functional goals.
+Corrective exercises for posture are commonly implemented.

 Education and Empowerment